Optical, Dynamic and Topological Characteristics of Deformed Schwarzschild Black Holes: Massless Scalar and Electromagnetic Perturbations in Black Hole Spacetimes

 We have listed QNMs for $n=0$ and for different $l$ values in Table \ref{tab02} for both scalar and electromagnetic perturbations.
 These results were obtained for deformation parameters $ \alpha = 0.3 $ and $ \beta = 0.2 $, which influence the spacetime geometry and black hole properties.
 The table displays QNM frequencies, with the real part representing the oscillation frequency and the imaginary part corresponding to the damping rate of the modes.
-These modes were calculated for different multipole numbers $ l $, ranging from $ l = 1 $ to $ l = 5 $.
+These modes were calculated for different multipole numbers $ l $, ranging from $ l = 1 $ to $ l = 8 $. { To ensure the reliability of our analysis, we have carefully chosen parameter values that maintain a well-defined, single-peak potential structure, which is a prerequisite for the WKB method to yield meaningful results. }

 As expected, the real part of the QNMs increases with $ l $, indicating higher oscillation frequencies for modes with larger angular momentum.
 The imaginary part, which controls the damping or decay rate, shows slight variation across the different values of $ l $.
 Interestingly, scalar perturbations consistently exhibit slightly higher oscillation frequencies and more pronounced damping compared to electromagnetic perturbations.
-This is reflected in the larger imaginary components for scalar modes compared to their electromagnetic counterparts, highlighting the different behaviours of these two types of perturbations in deformed AdS black hole spacetimes.
+This is reflected in the larger imaginary components for scalar modes compared to their electromagnetic counterparts, highlighting the different behaviours of these two types of perturbations in deformed black hole spacetimes.

 The table also presents the root mean square (rms) errors, $ \Delta_{rms} $, for both scalar and electromagnetic perturbations.
 These errors quantify the precision of the WKB method in estimating the QNMs.
 It is observed that the RMS errors generally decrease with increasing $ l $, indicating more accurate QNM calculations for higher multipole numbers.
-The WKB errors, $ \Delta_6 $, which is basically an error term associated with half of the absolute difference between QNMs calculated using 5th and 7th order WKB methods, similarly decrease with increasing $ l $.
+The WKB errors, $ \Delta_6 $, which {are} basically an error term associated with half of the absolute difference between QNMs calculated using 5th and 7th order WKB methods, similarly decrease with increasing $ l $.
 This suggests that the WKB method becomes more reliable for larger values of $ l $, where the approximation yields more precise QNM frequencies.
 Nevertheless, the electromagnetic perturbations exhibit slightly larger errors compared to scalar perturbations, although both remain within acceptable limits, particularly for $ l \geq 2 $.